offgridauthor/songg/README.md

-A musical data model for creating music algorithmically.
+A data model for creating music algorithmically.

 (This code is in the process of being converted to demonstrate ES6 and ES7.)